 Updated March 2026

-As an Entrepreneur VIP contributor with over 100 articles published on the platform, I've learned what it takes to succeed with Entrepreneur Magazine.
-Founded in 1977, Entrepreneur has become the definitive voice for business builders, reaching millions of readers who want practical advice from people who've actually done it.
-Here's your complete guide to getting published.
+Founded in 1977, Entrepreneur Magazine has become one of the definitive voices for business builders, reaching millions of readers who want practical advice from people who've actually done it.
+This guide covers what it takes to get published, from understanding the editorial bar to applying through the Entrepreneur Leadership Network.

 About Entrepreneur Magazine

 Entrepreneur Magazine was founded in 1977 and has grown into one of the most influential business media brands globally.
-With over 14 million monthly website visitors and a print circulation of approximately 500,000, Entrepreneur reaches a highly engaged audience of founders, small business owners, and aspiring entrepreneurs.
+With millions of monthly website visitors and a substantial print circulation, Entrepreneur reaches a highly engaged audience of founders, small business owners, and aspiring entrepreneurs.

 What sets Entrepreneur apart from other business publications is its focus on the practitioner.
 While Forbes and Inc. cover business broadly, Entrepreneur specifically targets people in the trenches of building companies.
 The editorial philosophy centers on actionable advice over theory-readers want to know what worked, what failed, and what they can implement tomorrow.